-CARB takesThis outcome includes taking appropriate enforcement action within the scope of CARB's enforcement authority, which may include issuing cease and desist orders, Notices of Violation, mitigation, or pollution prevention actions.
+CARB takes appropriate enforcement action, which may include issuing cease and desist orders, Notices of Violation, mitigation, or pollution prevention actions.
 Cases can be resolved via civil and criminal litigation.
 In lieu of litigation, cases typically are settled through CARB's mutual settlement program.
-Penalties are sought that deter provide adequate deterrence to future non-compliance or public nuisance.
+Penalties are sought that deter future non-compliance or public nuisance.